Finding a Top Financial Advisor Firm in Kansas

 Clients of this firm can choose from 12 portfolio models that vary in expected return and corresponding risk.
 Which portfolio you choose will depend on three different personal factors: your risk tolerance, time horizon and overall financial goals.

 The firm’s short duration portfolio has the lowest risk, but that does mean that your overall earnings potential will be lower.
 On the other hand, the firm’s emerging markets blend portfolio is very risky but bears the chance that your account could grow exponentially in a fairly short time period.
 All of the firm’s portfolios, regardless of tier, are globally diversified.

 Rocky Mountain Advisers, LLC

-Rocky Mountain Advisers, LLC (RMA) is an Alaskan firm that conducts most of its business in its current headquarters of Crawfold Place, Salina, Kansas.
-Unlike most of the firms on our list, RMA doesn’t have a very active web presence.
+Rocky Mountain Advisers, LLC (RMA) is a fee-based firm that conducts most of its business in its current headquarters in Salina, Kansas.
+Unlike most of the firms on our list, RMA doesn’t have a web presence.
 However, it holds an impressive assets under management (AUM) level of more than $1 billion.

 The firm provides discretionary investment advisory and financial planning services to private clients.
 It also sub advises the Boulder Growth & Income Fund, a closed-end mutual fund registered with the SEC.